Sir-Jude/Distriflask/README.md

 return redirect(url_for("login"))
 ```

+# Create a User model and link it to the admin page
-# TO BE REVIEW AND REWRITTEN!!!
+## TO BE REVIEW AND REWRITTEN!!!
 Main source for Users and Roles model design:
 (https://ckraczkowsky.medium.com/building-a-secure-admin-interface-with-flask-admin-and-flask-security-13ae81faa05)